WatMat1127/V2R/data/calc_pstar_input/README.md

 These files are input examples for the VLAO calculation to obtain $p^*$ values.
-The results presented in the original paper can be reproduced by executing the VLAO calulation with these input files and z_function.py.
+The results presented in the original paper (Figures 7–12) can be reproduced by running the VLAO calculation with these input files and `z_function.py`.